usgs-bcb/drip/pipeline/readme.md

 # Data Processing Pipeline

 This data pipeline is setup with apache airflow.
+The purpose of this pipeline inputs a GeoDeepDive export, performs additional natural language processing, ETL and produces a csv representing the data in a pandas dataframe.

 ### Configuration

-Change the config-example.yaml file to config.yaml and add your direct resources (paths, models ,etc)
+Re-name the config-example.yaml file to config.yaml, then and add your full paths for nlp models and files (the airflow bashoperator seems to require this from where it executes)

+__NOTE__ -- the config file sometimes produces failures when running, so within each task explicitly define the path.
+For simplicity I saved this in my default airflow directory.

 ### Workflow